Month 3, Day 8, Monday 10:15 p.m.

-With a murmured agreement, Sebastien headed up to her room and took out the spell instructions, as well as the books on more complex math that she had borrowed from the University library in anticipation of needing them.
+With a murmured agreement, Sebastien headed up to her room and took out the spell instructions, as well as the books on more complex math that she had borrowed from the University library in anticipation of this moment.

-She worked well into the night, deciphering the math and turning the formulas into graphs and charts that took up a lot more space, but were easier for her to grasp, writing notes that explained how the spell worked in more detail so she could stabilize the Word, and calculating out how to modify the spell to stretch out its casting time such that she could handle it on her own.
+She worked well into the night, deciphering the math and turning the formulas into graphs and charts that took up a lot more space but were easier for her to grasp.
+She wrote notes that explained how the spell worked in more detail so she could stabilize the Word, and calculated out how to modify the spell to stretch out its casting time such that she could handle it on her own.

 I almost forgot to post the chapter today, because, when you work 7 days a week, sometimes you forget what day it is.